jkingsman/Gammaloid/README.md

 Gammyloid
 =============

-# DO NOT USE IF PHOTOSENSITIVE.
+# WARNING.
+DO NOT USE IF PHOTOSENSITIVE.
 GAMMALOID USES HIGH FREQUENCY STROBES.

 Chrome extension that flashes your screen at custom frequencies.
 Allows for experimentation with possible links between [gamma frequency flashes and amyloid load](http://www.nature.com/nature/journal/v540/n7632/full/nature20587.html).